Profirator/project-config/docs/configure.md

 		Endpoint to monitor: :8668/v2/version

 Settings -> Branding -> About

+Add appropriate Site title and select APIs from the list.

  	Site title: example
 	Showcase APIs: “Quantum Leap” AND “Orion Context Broker”